languagetool-org/languagetool-org.github.io/development-overview.md

 ## Variables

-In XML rules, you can refer to previously matched tokens in the pattern.
+You can refer to previously matched tokens in the pattern.
 For example:

 ```xml
     <pattern>